The NAFEMS Glossary

 Rigid Body ModesIf a displaced shape does not give rise to any strain energy in the structure then this a rigid body mode.
 A general three dimensional unsupported structure has 6 rigid body modes, 3 translation and 3 rotation.

-Rigid Links Rigid OffsetsThis is a connection between two non-coincident nodes assuming that the connection is infinitely stiff.
+Rigid OffsetsThis is a connection between two non-coincident nodes assuming that the connection is infinitely stiff.
 This allows the degrees of freedom at one of the nodes (the slave node) to be deleted from the system.
-It is a form of multi-point constraint.
+It is a form of Multi-Point Constraints.

 Roundoff ErrorComputers have a fixed wordlength and hence only hold numbers to a certain number of significant figures.
 If two close numbers are subtracted one from another then the result loses the first set of significant figures and hence loses accuracy.
 This is round off error.

 Row VectorA 1xn matrix written as a horizontal string of numbers.
-It is the transpose of a column vector.
+It is the transpose of a Column Vector (Column Matrix)Column Vector (Column Matrix)

 Rupture TimeThe time required for a structure to fail due to continuous creep deformation.